claudia-maria-dudau/Library/README.md

    - a service class which stores a TreeSet of every component of the library and implements all the functionalities
 6. Program class
    - the main class where the user can choose which functionalities to use from the existing 27
+7. Audit class
+   - a singleton class which saves logs regarding the actions performed and their timestamps in the file log.csv

 ## Available Functionalities
 1. Listing the details about the library